apache/spark/docs/mllib-linear-methods.md

 way you do in Scala.
 The only caveat is that the methods take Scala RDD objects, while the Spark Java API uses a separate `JavaRDD` class.
 You can convert a Java RDD to a Scala one by calling `.rdd()` on your `JavaRDD` object.
-The corresponding Java example to the Scala snippet provided, is presented bellow:
+The corresponding Java example to the Scala snippet provided, is presented below:

 Refer to the [`LinearRegressionWithSGD` Java docs](api/java/org/apache/spark/mllib/regression/LinearRegressionWithSGD.html) and [`LinearRegressionModel` Java docs](api/java/org/apache/spark/mllib/regression/LinearRegressionModel.html) for details on the API.